webix-hub/webix-vue/README.md

 ## When to Use Vue+Webix integration

-- add a few complex widgets to a VueJS-based apps (such as datatable, spreadsheet, etc.)
+- to add a few complex widgets to a VueJS-based apps (such as datatable, spreadsheet, etc.)
-- use a VueJS app inside of Webix UI (reactive templates, custom forms, etc.)
+- to use a VueJS app inside of Webix UI (reactive templates, custom forms, etc.)

+You can also create a custom component by wrapping a Webix widget into a Vue component or use one of ready-made Vue+Webix Form controls.

 ## webix-ui component in a Vue app